quarrying/quarrying-paper-notes/references/object_analysis_face/Face Landmark.md

 ## RWMB, Real-World Motion Blur
 ---
-It currently con-
-tains 20 videos with obvious real-world motion blur picked from YouTube, which include dancing, boxing, jumping, etc. There are 35,540 frames, which are all annotated with 98 landmarks following the protocol of WFLW.
+> It currently contains 20 videos with obvious real-world motion blur picked from YouTube, which include dancing, boxing, jumping, etc. There are 35,540 frames, which are all annotated with 98 landmarks following the protocol of WFLW.

 **References**:
 - [201910] FAB_ A Robust Facial Landmark Detection Framework for Motion-Blurred Videos